kcoyle/openWEMI/docs/index.md

 This DCMI work product proposes a minimally constrained set of classes and relationships that could form the basis for a useful model of created works that defines WEMI as RDF classes with few constraints.
 These classes can be used together or separately in metadata to characterize aspects of creations.

-## What is WEMI?
+## openWEMI

 openWEMI defines a non-constrained version of FRBR's Work, Expression, Manifestation, Item.
 In particular it removes any disjoint rules between the WEMI entities and removes any reference to bibliographic entities from their definitions.
 It is loosely based on the [FRBR Core](http://purl.org/vocab/frbr/core) created by Ian Davis and Richard Newman, with contributions by Bruce D'Arcus, and which is used in several non-library RDF implementations.

 openWEMI classes are purposely defined very broadly.
 Experience shows that metadata models are likely to use openWEMI classes as superclasses to the more specific materials being described.
-The proposal includes the superclass Endeavor, which is not part of the FRBR group of entities but was added by the authors of FRBR core and is deemed to be needed to create a coherent grouping of the entities.
-It also would be useful should any new high-order entities be added in the future.
+The vocabulary also includes the superclass Endeavor, which is not part of the FRBR group of entities but was added by the authors of FRBR core and serves to create a coherent grouping of the entities.
+An *Endeavor* is a creation that may be described by any of the WEMI classes, as appropriate to the nature of the creation and the use cases addressed by the metadata.
+It also can be useful should any new high-order entities be added in the future.

-This proposal includes one other class which is a super-class over each of the WEMI classes and serves to provide them. *Endeavor* is a creation that may be described by any of the WEMI classes, as appropriate to the nature of the creation and the use cases addressed by the metadata

-## The proposal
 ### Classes
 The minimal WEMI set has these classes and subclasses:
 * Endeavor